yufeiyg/PushTracking/readme.md

 ```
 python live_demo.py --name A_shape
 ```
-2. Step 2: run BundleSDF. video_dir is the where step 1 is saved. out_folder is where BundleSDF debug info will be saved.
+2. Step 2: run BundleSDF.
 This step also reorients the reconstructed mesh and fill up any holes. object_name should be the same as "name" in step 1.
 ```
 python run_custom.py --use_segmenter 1 --use_gui 1 --debug_level 2 --object_name A_shape
 ```

 3. Step 3: run FoundationPose.
-The object state will be published to the "{object_name}_STATE" channel in lcm.
+The object state will be published to the "OBJECT_{object_name}_STATE_SIMULATION" channel in lcm.
 ```
 python fpTracking.py --object_name A_shape
 ```